zeraien/graphql-async-test/README.md

     docker-compose up

-After that, use `request.sh` to test the response times.
+After that, use `request.sh N` to test the response times, where `N` represents the number of concurrent calls you want to make.
+It will print the results to console so don't go crazy.
-Chain multiple request.sh calls with `&`, it's not pretty but it will do.